-Some members of FVOA have chosen to sell, and others have chosen to purchase, QS.
+Some members of FVOA have chosen to sell, and others have chosen to purchase, quota shares.
 The results are that for those who have chosen to purchase, the owners and the crews are earning more.
 Those who have sold out have received some compensation for their past investment and efforts.
 The crews that have been displaced to date are those who were participating in two, one-day jobs.
-The supplemental EIS states on this issue, the following:
+The SEIS states on this issue, the following, "In considering the employment effects of an IFQ program, it should be remembered, that many fishermen take a break from other fishing or non-fishing activities to participate in the halibut fishery.
+Therefore, their alternative to participation in the halibut fishery is not unemployment."
+SEIS, page 2-10.

-In considering the employment effects of an IFQ program, it should be remembered, that many fishermen take a break from other fishing or nonfishing activities to participate in the halibut fishery.
-Therefore, their alternative to participation in the halibut fishery is not unemployment.
-[Page 2-10.]
+In terms of stability for the local communities, there have been some claims that the IFQ program has adversely affected the ports of Kodiak and Dutch Harbor.
+The 1997

-In terms of stability for the local communities, there have been some claims that the IFQ program has destroyed the ports of Kodiak and Dutch Harbor.
-The 1997 IPHC Annual Report list by port the halibut landings as follows:
+IPHC Annual Report list by port the halibut landings as follows:

 1. Kodiak 20% 9,103,000

 2. Homer 12% 5,242,000

-3. Seward 9% 3,876,000
+3. Seward9% 3,876,000

 4. Dutch Harbor 6% 2,855,000

 5. Sitka 6% 2,800,000

-The RAM September 1997 report, page 50, Appendix 19, shows that, in 1995 and 1997, the top five halibut ports remained the same as in 1994, and the percentage of landings was similar.
+The RAM September 1997 report, page 50, shows that, in 1995 and 1997, the top five halibut ports remained the same as in 1994, and the percentage of landings was similar.

-With regard to sablefish, the supplemental EIS did not provide similar data; however, in looking at the 1990 data provided in table 3.12 in the supplemental EIS, four of the top five districts are still in the top five for landings, when compared to the 1997 September RAM report, page 50, Appendix 19.
+With regard to sablefish, the SEIS did not provide analysis similar to that for halibut, however, in looking at the 1990 data provided in that document, four of the top five districts are still in the top five for landings, when compared to the 1997 September RAM report, page 50.